Supporter and Customer Privacy Notice

-If we have collected your data for the purpose of collecting donations or delivering purchases to your address, we will retain these details for no more than 3 months.
+If we have collected your data for the purpose of collecting donated items or delivering purchases from our shops to your address, we will retain these details for no more than 3 months.

 The lawful reasons by which we process your personal data

 We are only allowed to process personal data if our requirements meet specified legal bases, as defined by the GDPR.
-These bases are outlined below in bold italics.
+Example of these bases are outlined below in bold italics.

-If you tick any of the contact preference boxes on our donation forms, you are giving “consent” for us to use your personal data to get in contact with you about fundraising and other information, and also in ways outlined in this privacy notice.
+If you tick any of the contact preference boxes on our donation forms, or on our website, you are giving “consent” for us to use your personal data to get in contact with you about fundraising and other information, and also in ways outlined in this privacy notice.

 If you agree to Gift Aid a donation you have made, we will use the personal data you have provided under “legal obligation” to claim Gift Aid.

 We may contact you by post or phone if we feel you may be interested in supporting our work in some way, based on a consideration of a balance of “legitimate interest”.